oddluck/limnoria-plugins/MUD/README.md

 MUD join (connect to server/port and print output to current channel)

-MUD m (send text to channel or newline if blank)
+MUD m (send text to MUD or newline if blank and return output)

 MUD stop (disconnect the telnet session)